Nov 062020

 Preheat oven 375º

 First, cream the shortening, sugar, egg, and molasses, until well combined and fluffy.
 Meanwhile, combine the dry ingredients and whisk them together.
 Next, add the dry ingredients to the sugar mixture and fully incorporate.
-Finally, take a small scoop of dough and roll into a ball, then dip and roll in the turbinado sugar to fully coat.
+Finally, take a small scoop of dough and roll it into a ball.
+Dip and roll it in the turbinado sugar to fully coat.
 Bake on an ungreased cookie sheet for about 10 minutes.
 Do keep a close eye on them, all ovens are different and that could affect the timing on these.

 oven-ready